krahb/nzbget-role/README.md

 I wrote this playbook because it was fun.
 I use a custom (python) module to get the latest stable version number from the nzbget website, I also use a password lookup to geberate a new password, and added a absent playbook, which removes the installation.

 nzbget offers a lot more options and possibilities which are not included in this playbook, the most important obvious is the configuration of a newserver.
-Op <remote-server>:<control_port> and login with nzbget and the generated password (see below how to find it).
+Open &lt;remote-server&gt;:&lt;control_port&gt; and login with nzbget and the generated password (see below how to find it).

 Requirements
 ------------

-OS:
 - Linux with systemd
 - internet connection (download latest nzbget)
 - python[2|3]-requests package installed on the Ansible control machine